 Iran announces arrests over downing of Ukrainian plane

-DUBAI, United Arab Emirates (AP) — Iran's judiciary says arrests have been made over the shootdown of a Ukrainian plane that killed all 176 people on board.
+DUBAI, United Arab Emirates (AP) — Iran's judiciary said Tuesday arrests have been made over the accidental shootdown of a Ukrainian passenger plane that killed all 176 people on board just after takeoff from Tehran.

-"Extensive investigations have taken place and some individuals are arrested," the judiciary spokesman, Gholamhossein Esmaili, said on Tuesday.
-He was quoted by Iranian state media, but did not say how many individuals have been detained or name them.
+The announcement came shortly after Iran's president called for a special court to be set up to probe the downing last week of the plane by Iranian forces.

-Iran's president on Tuesday called for a special court to be set up to probe the downing last week of a Ukrainian passenger by Iranian forces just after takeoff from Tehran, killing all 176 people aboard.
+Judiciary spokesman Gholamhossein Esmaili was quoted by Iranian state media saying that "extensive investigations have taken place and some individuals are arrested.
+He did not say how many individuals have been detained or name them.

 Iran, which initially dismissed allegations that a missile had brought down the jetliner, acknowledged — three days after Wednesday's downing and in the face of mounting evidence — that its Revolutionary Guard had shot down the Ukrainian plane by mistake.